notional-labs/craft/minecraft-integration/docs/integration-api.md

 tx.setCraftAmount(10);
 tx.setDescription(fromUUID + " paid " + toUUID + " 10 for their trade of items");

-tx.setRedisMinuteTTL(3); // OPTIONAL: expires in 1 minutes
+tx.setRedisMinuteTTL(3); // OPTIONAL: expires in 3 minutes

 // OPTIONAL: On expire, we may want to run code (such as giving items back from a middleman trade) tx.setConsumerOnExpire(Examples.revertSomeActionOnExpire());
 tx.setBiConsumerOnExpire(Examples.revertSomeActionOnExpireFor2People());

-tx.setFunction((Consumer<UUID>) Logic.purchaseBusinessLicense());
+// NOTE: if you want to manually expire a Tx later, use the following api call.
+// This works even if setRedisMinuteTTL is not set.
+Useful for wager system api.expireTransaction(tx.getTxID());

+// Set the logic to complete once the Tx is signed tx.setFunction((Consumer<UUID>) Logic.purchaseBusinessLicense());
 // OR
 tx.setBiFunction(Logic.trade(Player1UUID, Player2UUID));